openhab/org.openhab.binding.zwave/doc/sunricher/zv2400tacsla_0_0.md

 ### Parameter 6: Maximum brightness value

 Setting maximum brightness value
-Setting maximum brightness value Valid value: 0~100 Values in the range 0 to 100 may be set.
+<p&gtSetting maximum brightness value Valid value: 0~100</p&gt
+Values in the range 0 to 100 may be set.

 The manufacturer defined default value is ```100```.